-ADHD Books for Parents – Are you exhausted mentally, physically and emotionally?
-Are you asking friends, neighbors, teachers and professionals “What do I do about my kid’s ADHD?”
-Are you at your wits end?
-Completely at a loss on how to teach your child good behavior, respect, social and executive functioning skills?
+ADHD Books for Parents – Are you mentally, physically and emotionally exhausted parenting your kids diagnosed with ADHD?
+Are you at a loss on how to teach your child good behavior, respect, social and executive functioning skills?

-I see questions all the time about how to parent the challenging child.
+I see questions all the time about how to manage ADHD and parent the challenging child.
 There are many different resources to get a better understanding of your child’s needs and how to best serve them.

 What to Expect When Parenting Children with ADHD: A 9-step plan to master the struggles and triumphs of parenting a child with ADHD